asabaylus/react-command-palette/README.md

     ...
   ```

+* ```reactModalParentSelector``` a selector compatible with querySelector.
+By default, the modal portal will be appended to the document's body.
+You can choose a different parent element by selector.
+If you do this, please ensure that your app element is set correctly.
+The app element should not be a parent of the modal, to prevent modal content from being hidden to screenreaders while it is open.

 * ```renderCommand``` a _React.func_.
 By default, react-command-palette will render the suggestion.name_ for each command.
 However, if passed a custom react component _renderCommand_ will display the command using any template you can imageine.
 The _renderCommand_ code signature follows the same coding pattern defined by react-autosuggest's  renderSuggestion property.

   ```jsx